adwelly/adwelly.github.io/_posts/2016-12-27-shall-we-play-a-game.md

 I prefer 'X about (or of) X'

-So metalanguage is' language about language', metadata is 'data about data' and of naturally, meta-tic-tac-toe is 'tic-tac-toe of tic-tac-toe' or MT3 for short.
+So metalanguage is' language about language', metadata is 'data about data' and naturally, meta-tic-tac-toe is 'tic-tac-toe of tic-tac-toe' or MT3 for short.

 I first saw the game years ago on the [Math with bad drawings](https://mathwithbaddrawings.com/2013/06/16/ultimate-tic-tac-toe/) blog,  and since I'm giving a short talk on Clojure and a 2 day course on the same subject early in the new year, it seems like a good moment to write about it.
 It's a good basis for a talk.
 And fun (admittedly, for my own rather nerdile sense of fun).
 Besides which, it's Christmas.
 Also you can play it on Twitter, and if anyone wants to challenge me, I'm @adwelly; please do — I'll only be working on my thank you letters otherwise.